Chapter 3 : A Future Christmas Tragedy

 “Why are doing this to me?”
 Draco asked her.
 “Why are you prying into the private hell that was my childhood?
 Why can’t you just leave it alone?”

 “Why can’t you just accept a gift from me?
 You love me and I love you.
 I’d never hurt you with a gift.
-I got it for you because I think you’d love it… I love it.”
-She said lovingly.
+I got it for you because I think you’d love it… I love it,” she told him lovingly.
 “It’s a gift for our family, really.
 For us,” she said, placing her hand on her oversized belly.

 He let out a huge sigh, knowing that he was about to give in to his irresistible, stubborn wife.

 Draco yelled at his older self, as if he could hear.
 “Don’t do it.
-Don’t you dare tell her what happened!”
-He demanded.
+Don’t you dare tell her what happened!” he demanded to unhearing ears.

 “I cannot bring myself to tell you what happened.
 So...
 I suppose, even though I’m thoroughly pissed off at you right now, I will see your gift and then decide if I want to accept it or not.
 Am I clear?”